History

 >> Pituitary dwarfism NAH

-All our breeders are identified by their DNA and registered with the SCC.
+All our breeding dogs are identified by their DNA and registered with the SCC.

 Exhibitions and Competitions

-We timidly started beauty dog shows a few years ago.
+We made a timid start with beauty dog shows a few years ago.

-We continue to present ourselves in the rings of these competitions, but we would soon like to move towards other more sporting disciplines where the physical performance of the dog prevails.
+We continue to take part in these competitions, but in the near future we'd like to move into other, more sporting disciplines where the dog's physical performance is paramount.

-Some of our dogs show an atavism for tracking, others for herding work.
-This is an area that we have yet to discover.
-However, all our dogs receive obedience training, and are able to take the CSAU tests (certificate of sociability and fitness for use).
+Some of our dogs have an atavism for tracking, others for herding.
+This is an area we have yet to discover.
+However, all our dogs receive obedience training, and are capable of taking the CSAU (certificat de sociabilité et d'Aptitude à l'Utilisation) tests.